freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/03-front-end-development-libraries/react/create-a-react-component.md

 # --description--

-A outra forma de definir um componente do React é com a sintaxe `class` do ES6.
-No exemplo a seguir, `Kitten` estende `React.Component`:
+The other way to define a React component is with the ES6 `class` syntax.
+In the following example, `Kitten` extends `React.Component`:

 ```jsx
 class Kitten extends React.Component {